Owned-and-operated station: Co-located network and station facilities

+Content sharing and contribution

 In the US, during the early stages of breaking news in an O&O's market that may be of potential national interest, its sister O&Os elsewhere may rely on a correspondent working for the former to provide on-air updates.
 In addition, the news websites of major networks have local news sections and rely on their O&Os for that.
 Likewise, the ABC News app on Apple TV has a local news section with video reports prepared by its different O&Os.
-In connection, the O&Os share their content on each other's website (e.g. content originating from KABC-TV Los Angeles are occasionally posted on WABC-TV New York).
+In connection, the O&Os share their content on each other's websites and social media feeds (e.g. content originating from KABC-TV Los Angeles are occasionally posted on WABC-TV New York).

+In the UK, some BBC regional offices (e.g. BBC Bristol, BBC Wales/Cymru, BBC Scotland) are credited for producing some BBC programmes like Dr Who, Question Time, and Bargain Hunt.

+In Germany, some programmes that air on ARD's national channel Das Erste are produced by regional stations that are members of the ARD network.

+In the Philippines, GMA Network's regional stations contribute to and power a daily news bulletin focused on regional news that airs nationwide on sister network GTV.

 Ownership and network changes

 In general, an O&O is very unlikely to experience changes in its ownership, since it is often a significant source of revenue for its owner; and since its owner is also its parent network, the chances for an O&O to ever switch networks are also rather low – unless the station is, on the rare chance, sold to another network.

 However, in instances where the network finds an O&O to be no longer financially viable, it may choose to sell the station to a new owner or, in severe cases, simply close the station.
 Even profitable O&Os might be sold off, often as a result (or in anticipation) of mergers and corporate deals, especially ones which put the network over the ownership limit in its local jurisdiction (e.g., the aforementioned 39% ownership cap in the United States imposed by the FCC).
 In addition, a network might decide to sell some of its O&Os and use the money raised to (at least temporarily) alleviate financial problems.
 Depending on the new owner, the station might continue to carry programming from the same network, affiliate with another network, or even become another network's O&O.

 The following are examples of transactions involving O&Os: